Thomas-George-T/IBM-Data-Science-Professional-Certification/3. Data Science Methodology/Week 3 - From Understanding to Preparation and From Modeling to Evaluation/2. Final Assignment/Readme.md

-# Data Science Final Assignment: Emails
+# Data Science Methodology Final Assignment: Emails

 ### Q1.
 Which topic did you choose to apply the data science methodology to?
 2 marks)

 **Ans:**
-The topic that I have chosen to apply data science methodology to is Emails.
+The topic that I have chosen to apply data science methodology to is **Emails**.
 I believe by automatically classifying emails, productivity can be increased drastically.

 Next, you will play the role of the client and the data scientist.